akshayx11/user-registration-be/README.md

 # user-registration-be
-user registration module for nodejs
+user registration module for nodejs.
+status: Development in Progress